 Year 5 is a really important year at Priory School, as it is the last year before the children become the oldest children in the Priory community.
 The children are encouraged to become more independent learners, to increase their self-organisation, and to take even more responsibility for their education.

-The Year 5 teachers are: Mrs Reith (Year 5 Leader), Mr Gaute, Mrs Keys, Miss Higgins and Miss Bowater.
+The Year 5 teachers are: Miss Higgins (Year 5 Leader), Mr Rowley, Mrs Pearce, Miss Bowater and Miss Dosanjh.